ChartFactor Toolkit logs¶

 log levels¶

-You can set the log levels using the environment variables CF_LOG_LEVEL_PROVIDERS
+You can set the log levels using the environment variables CF_LOG_LEVEL_PROVIDERS and CF_LOG_LEVEL_AKTIVE.

 If both variables are set, their respective log levels will apply.
-Otherwise, the warn
+Otherwise, the warn default level will be used.

 log outputs¶